Victoria Y. Bird, MD

 Kit Yuen, MD

-Dr. Yuen works with the University of Rochester and the St. Joseph’s Neighborhood Center, which for more than 10 years has served a predominantly minority neighborhood in the heart of Rochester, New York.
+Dr. Yuen's grant supported her work with the University of Rochester and the St. Joseph’s Neighborhood Center, which for more than 10 years has served a predominantly minority neighborhood in the heart of Rochester, New York.
 At Urology Clinic Nights, residents and attending urologists work with medical students to evaluate patients as a team and have the opportunity to gain exposure to cost-effective patient-centered care.
-Dr. Yuen hopes to improve awareness of the barriers to healthcare access and inspire young physicians to take on the challenge of addressing health inequities.
+Dr. Yuen helped improve awareness of the barriers to healthcare access and inspire young physicians to take on the challenge of addressing health inequities.
 The team has evaluated many patients for malignancies as well as non-oncologic diseases, and in addition to surgical procedures, provides medical treatment for patients and helps decrease the need for emergency department visits.
-Grant funding will help purchase equipment to provide timely diagnostic procedures.